-This past weekend, one of my bridesmaids made the drive up from New Orleans to spend the weekend helping out with some of my wedding projects, and the wine bottles were at the top of the list.
+This past weekend, one of my bridesmaids made the drive up from New Orleans to spend the weekend helping out with some of my wedding projects, and the wine bottle centerpieces were at the top of the list.

-The process is similar as described before.
+The process is similar to what I described before.
 I scored the bottles with the diamond blade.
 It made a deeper score than the bottle cutter made.
 The blade actually cut through the width of the bottle, but this took forever.
 Sometimes the bottles just sort of fell apart.
 Other times, a light tap on the stool did the trick.

 It was a pretty messy process, and since I’ll have to wash them all after they’ve been cut, I decided not to waste time washing off the labels first.

-While I was cutting, Bridesmaid Nola was sanding away.
-A friend let us borrow a second dremel tool, and armed with a sanding attachment, she managed to sand about 75 bottles in one morning.
+While I was cutting the wine bottle centerpieces, Bridesmaid Nola was sanding away.
+A friend let us borrow a second Dremel tool, and armed with a sanding attachment, she managed to sand about 75 bottles in one morning.

-All the bottles have been cut, and a good chunk of them have been sanded.
+All the wine bottle centerpieces have been cut, and a good chunk of them have been sanded.
 It’s a huge relief to have this project moving again.
 And I’m so happy I found a better, faster, more efficient way to get it done!